National Religious Party: 2003 government

 The party subsequently left the government and went into opposition.

 Disengagement plan

 Sharon's disengagement plan caused great controversy within the party.
-Sharon dismissed two cabinet ministers from the National Union in order to achieve a majority for approving the plan in his government.
+Sharon dismissed two cabinet ministers from the National Union to achieve a majority for approving the plan in his government.
 The NRP declared that it was resisting the plan and any removal of Jews living in Gush Katif (in the Gaza Strip).
 The party, together with the Likud right-wing, failed to stop the disengagement plan.

 Eventually, Effi Eitam and Yitzhak Levi resigned from the government.
-However, the four other Knesset Members of the NRP supported Orlev's stand that the party should remain in the coalition and thwart the disengagement plan from inside.
+However, the four other Knesset Members of the NRP supported Orlev's stand that the party should remain in the coalition and thwart the disengagement plan from the inside.

 The party's Knesset faction split into two: